Abzolute1/Auto_chess_bot/README.md

 4. Download Stockfish:
 - Get the latest version from [the official website](https://stockfishchess.org/download/)
 - Extract the ZIP file to a location on your computer
-- You'll select this location in the app's "Select Stockfish" button
+- You'll select this location in the app's "Select Stockfish" button (The location is not hardcoded, **you** will select this inside the the program)

 ##  Usage